ChiChou/mistune/index.md

 As the exploit was not really targetting WebKit itself, protections like Gigacage, PACCage, StructureID Randomization are not the main concerns.

-Instead, it totally relies on Objective-C runtime to build all the primitives.
+Instead, it totally relied on Objective-C runtime to build all the primitives.
 Objective-C has introduced several little-known protections, including runtime obfuscation and randomization.
 The exploit has bypassed some of them at the time of the competition.

-Glad to see some new improvement by 14.5 effectively stops many of them after the report.
+Glad to see some new improvements by 14.5 effectively stops many of them after the report.

 ## Acknowledgement

 I would like to thank the organizer of TianfuCup for hosting the event and helping with the disclosure.
-Also thank Apple product security team for reviewing the issues and shipping the patches within reasonable time.
+Also thank Apple product security team for reviewing the issues, shipping the patches within reasonable time and the recognition.

 The dynamic logo was created with [PhotoMesh](https://photomosh.com/).
 Impressive tool!